-Short term capital losses if filed within time can be carried forward for 8 consecutive years, and set off against any gains made in those years.
-For example if the net short term capital loss for this year is Rs.100,000/-, this can be carried forward to next year, and if net short term capital gain next year is say Rs.50,000/- then 15% of this gain need not be paid as taxes because this gain can be set off against the loss which was carried forward.
-We will still be left with Rs Rs.50,000 (Rs.100,000 – Rs.50,000) loss which be carried forward for another 7 years.
+Short term capital losses if filed within time can be carried forward for 8 consecutive years and set off against any gains made in those years.
+For example, if the net short term capital loss for this year is Rs.100,000/-, this can be carried forward to next year, and if net short term capital gain next year is Rs.50,000/- then 15% of this gain need not be paid as taxes because this gain can be set off against the loss which was carried forward.
+We will still be left with Rs Rs.50,000 (Rs.100,000 – Rs.50,000) loss which is carried forward for another 7 years.

-Long term capital losses can now (post introduction of LTCG [email protected]%) also be set off against long term gains.
+Long term capital losses can now (post introduction of LTCG tax@10%) also be set off against long term gains.

 - STCG: Equity: 15%, Equity MF: 15%, Debt MF: as per individual tax slab

-- Index purchase price = Indexed purchase value = Purchase value * (CII for year of sale/ CII for year of purchase)
+- Index purchase price = Indexed purchase value = Purchase value * (CII for the year of sale/ CII for the year of purchase)